sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Finally, find the move card named by the GM and read its instructions.
 It tells you how the GM should interpret the ✗s and ✔s.

-Put the face-up Deckahedron card in your *discard pile*.
+Afterward, any card used during a flip goes face-up in a *discard pile*.
+Later, you will start another pile of face-up cards called an *Exhaustion pile*.
+Keep them separate.

 ## For example,

 You're playing a character named Kresk.
 You say:

 > Kresk sees the pit of spikes in front of him, but isn't scared.
-> He just takes a running start and mightily bounds over the pit,
+> He just takes a running start and mightily leaps over the pit,
 > landing safely on the other side.

 The GM might say to you: